NCI-Agency/anet/docs/INSTALL.md

     - **email-from-addr**: This is the email address that emails from ANET will be sent from.

+    - **email-fixed-rate-in-seconds**: The frequency in seconds in which the AnetEmailWorker will work

     - **server-url**: The URL that should be used for links in emails, e.g. `"https://anet.example.com"`; should not include an ending slash!

     - **keycloak-configuration**: